 2. Real Estate Diversifies Your Portfolio

-When you’re working to build wealth, diversification – investing in a lot of different things – can help you succeed.
-Combining different types of investments helps reduce your overall risk of loss.
+When you’re working to build wealth, diversification can help you succeed.
+Diversification just means investing in a lot of different things, which helps reduce your overall risk of loss.
 And that’s especially true when the different pieces of your portfolio don’t act exactly alike.

 You can diversify even more inside your real estate holdings.
-Because investing in real estate doesn’t only mean you have to own property… even though that’s probably what popped into your head.
+Because investing in real estate doesn’t only mean you have to own property.
 You can invest in real estate in lots of ways, and most of them don’t require a huge down payment.